Bail vs Bond Jail: What’s the Difference?

 While defendants of smaller crimes may be released after arraignment, those that have committed more serious crimes will remain in jail until their court dates unless a bail or bond is posted.
 The bail amount depends on whether the defendant is a flight risk and whether they may commit additional crimes upon being released, though bail can also be denied altogether.

 But what’s the difference between posting bond and posting bail, and what does it mean to do each?
-Let’s take a look at both.
+Let’s look at both.

 Bail vs Bond for Jail

-To make matters more confusing, bail and bond are often used interchangeably with regard to releasing someone from jail.
+To make matters more confusing, bail and bond are often used interchangeably regarding releasing someone from jail.
 While they’re certainly related, however, they’re not the same thing.
-Bail is the full amount that is required by the court to grant temporary freedom to the defendant until their court case.
+Bail is the full amount required by the court to grant temporary freedom to the defendant until their court case.
 That’s different from a bail bond, which is posted on behalf of a defendant, most commonly by a bail bond company.

 Both payments will secure release for the defendant from jail, but there are large differences between a bond vs bail.
-They’re both collateral used to guarantee the defendant’s appearance in court, and they can both be surrendered if the defendant doesn’t show.
+They’re both collaterals used to guarantee the defendant’s appearance in court, and they can both be surrendered if the defendant doesn’t show up.
 That said, if the payment is bail, the defendant or whoever paid the bail forfeits the money.
 If the payment is a bond, then the bail bond company will forfeit the money.

 Bail Hearings